-11th Edition — International Acrobatic Gymnastics Competition
+12th Edition — International Acrobatic Gymnastics Competition

-Qualifications: 2 rounds
+Qualifications: 1 or 2 rounds

-Finals: top-ranked athletes per category
+Finals: top-ranked athletes in each category

 Turin Acro Cup 2026 features competition across five age and skill-level categories, reflecting the full spectrum of acrobatic gymnastics development: